Antenatal Care at Various Clinics

 - Antenatal screening tests

 When you find out you are pregnant, it’s best to book an antenatal check-up with a doctor at St John General Practice or one of our nurses as soon as possible.
 If you have special health needs, your midwife, doctor or obstetrician may opt for shared responsibility regarding your maternity care, which means they may all decide to meet with you during your pregnancy.

 Hospital bookings can be made by your health care professional.
-The GP Obstetrician at Cannington is accredited for Bentley Health Service.
-However, if you wish to deliver at Armadale, we can provide antenatal care until 20 weeks and then refer you.
+We can provide antenatal care until 20 weeks and refer you from there.